Getting Started

 Connecting Your Site

 Custom webhooks are useful when you already have a publishing pipeline or internal CMS.
-InkieAI sends a signed POST request with the full article payload, including HTML, markdown, featured image URL, and meta fields.
-You can verify authenticity using the webhook secret displayed in your Site Settings.
-See the Webhook Contract page for the complete schema.
+InkieAI sends a signed POST request with the full article payload, including HTML, featured image URL, SEO fields, tags, and metadata.
+Use the signature header and the idempotency key to verify and safely retry publishes.
+Shopify, Webflow, Wix, Squarespace, Framer, and other CMS/site-builder workflows should use webhook/API middleware unless a native adapter is shown in Site Settings.